mhira-project/documentation/docs/3-guide-for-admins/5-users.md

 The password needs to be communicated to the user by a channel outside of MHIRA, e.g., a paper printout, via telephone or by email.

 :::tip
-Some browsers have the possiblity to auto-generate stong passwords.
+Some browsers have the possiblity to auto-generate strong passwords.
 :::